Winter Wonderland

 Group Size: Maximum of 5 attendees

-Duration: 5 days, 8–9 hours per day
+Duration: 5 days of immersive winter wildlife photography, 8–9 hours per day

-Location: Gardiner, Montana (Northern Yellowstone Entrance)
+Location: Gardiner, Montana, Yellowstone National Park

 Transportation